The Ultimate Guide to WebRTC (Web Real-Time Communication) in 2022

 Peer-to-peer video conferencing is a little bit different from live streaming in the sense that live streams are typically single-sided and the viewer on the other side of the screen can’t talk back.

 Since live streams are typically broadcast to hundreds, thousands, or even millions of viewers, the technology that they rely on to deliver their content is a little bit different and has some latency.
-Large live streams are typically transported with a combination of RTMP and HLS.
+Large live streams are typically transported with a combination of RTMP and HTTP live streaming (HLS).
 However, peer-to-peer video streaming uses WebRTC.

 What is WebRTC?